Now India's junior physio tests positive, Ganguly unsure about fifth Test going ahead | Sports-Games

 After head coach Ravi Shastri and bowling coach Bharath Arun, another member of the support staff testing positive forced the team to cancel its practice session on Thursday.

-''We don't know if a match will happen at the moment.
-Hopefully, we can get some game,'' said Ganguly at the book launch of 'Mission Domination' in Kolkata.
+''We don't know if match will happen at the moment.
+Hopefully we can get some game,'' said Ganguly at the book launch of 'Mission Domination' in Kolkata.

 The RT-PCR test reports of the players are still awaited.

-It is learned that the BCCI has asked England and Wales Cricket Board to spare a physio.
+It is learnt that the BCCI has asked England and Wales Cricket Board to spare a physio.

 ''The results of the RT-PCR tests (of players) are expected later in the day depending on which the fate of the game will be decided,'' said a BCCI source.